CONSULTATIONS BY APPOINTMENT

 At 2 years Plunket does the child check.

 Between 4-5 years our Practice nurse will do your child’s 4 year old immunisations.
 Plunket now do the B4school check but you are welcome to have a check with your child’s doctor too.

 These checks will hopefully uncover conditions such as glue ear which can have a profound effect on your child’s development.
 Some of these checks will be done by Plunket, or perhaps by your midwife – our concern is that they are done.
 When making an appointment for this service please advise reception that it is for a well child check so they can make the appropriate appointment.
 These checks are free.

 Adults need to consider having Well Person Checks.
 There is a limit to what can be done in a standard 15 minute appointment.
 Our “Well Person Medical” consists of a questionnaire, a 15 min appointment with a nurse and 30 min with your doctor.
 Naturally this costs more than a normal appointment.
 Please do not bring a list of problems to this appointment as this is a screening examination.
 Your results and investigations will be notified to you.

 Family planning is a large part of our work.
 We can advise you on all types of contraception from condoms, diaphragms, the pill, the injection and the IUCD.

-We DO NOT insert the Jadelle or remove it here.
-You can have that procedure done through Family Planning.
+We DO NOT insert the Jadelle but we do remove it here.
+You can have the insertion of a Jadelle procedure done through Family Planning.

-Drs Sue Hawken and Michael Hoogerbrug are able to fit the standard IUCD or the Mirena device.
+Dr Sue Hawken can fit the standard IUCD or the Mirena device.
 Please phone one of our nurses first if you would like an IUCD fitted to discuss what is required before the procedure.